prsgaming/prs-game-design/conquest/README.md

 ---

-*Power Resource & Strategy is a trademark of Open Ascendance LLC*
+*Power Resource & Sovereignty is a trademark of Open Ascendance LLC*

-*Power Resource & Strategy: Conquest is a copyright of Open Ascendance LLC, 2025*
+*Power Resource & Sovereignty: Conquest is a copyright of Open Ascendance LLC, 2025*